I was recently diagnosed with parkinsonism. What causes it, and how can I cope as it progresses?

 - Certain brain lesions, such as tumors, or fluid buildup

-- Metabolic and other disorders, such as chronic liver failure and hypoparathyroidism
+- Metabolic and other disorders, such as chronic liver failure or Wilson's disease

-- For drug-induced parkinsonism, discontinuing the medications that cause the condition can reverse it.
+- For drug-induced parkinsonism, discontinuing the medications that cause the condition may reverse it.

-For other forms of parkinsonism, taking Parkinson's disease medications — typically a combination of carbidopa and levodopa (Sinemet, Parcopa) — can help.
+For other forms of parkinsonism, taking Parkinson's disease medications — typically a carbidopa-levodopa combination drug (Sinemet, Duopa, Stalevo) — can help.

 However, these drugs aren't likely to be as effective for some forms of parkinsonism as they are for Parkinson's disease.
 Levodopa — which occurs naturally in the body and is always taken as a combination drug — replenishes brain dopamine, and brain dopamine loss is fundamental to Parkinson's disease.
-However, in other parkinsonian disorders, additional chemical messengers besides dopamine may be affected.
+However, in other parkinsonian disorders, additional brain pathways may be affected.

 Other steps you can take